mackworth/cTiVo/wiki/Advanced-Topics.md

 ### Empty Caches

 Empty Caches erases the caches stored in the program and reloads the information contained.
 The two caches are theTVDB information and the detailed XML loaded from the TiVo for each show.
 Be warned that if you have hundreds of shows on your TiVos, this will generate a lot of network traffic.
 If you think something is wrong with the information being displayed this might be useful, but more important reason for this command is to reset theTVDB statistics to go directly to the source rather than using the cache.
 See [theTVDB](theTVDB) below for more information.

-### Module Debug Levels
-The remaining controls let you set debug levels for each individual module.
-See [Logging](Troubleshooting.md#logging) for more information.

 ## TheTVDB